 If you are like me, a lot goes through your mind at that point.

-Is the information I want worth giving my e-mail, phone number, or whatever else is about to be asked of me?
-How many calls or spam emails will I have to put up with just because I want what is behind this registration box.
+Is the information I want worth giving my e-mail address, phone number, or whatever else is about to be asked for?
+How many calls or spam emails will I have to put up with just because I want what is behind this registration box?
 Will I have to remember another password?

 You get the point.

 The private industry figured this out years ago.
-Approximately 50% of shoppers will hesitate or abandon any registration process required to purchase an item and if they have to log in to an account later, the stats get worse.
+Approximately 50% of shoppers will hesitate or abandon any registration process required to purchase an item, and if they have to log in to an account later, the abandonment rate worsens.

-In 2017, Amazon patented the “one click” buy button, which bypasses the numerous touch points that were typically required to purchase an item.
-It immediately improved conversion rates 35% and it is estimated that it has increased profits in the billions.
+In 2017, Amazon patented the “one-click” buy button, which bypasses the numerous touch points that were typically required to purchase an item.
+It immediately improved conversion rates by 35%, and it is estimated to have increased profits by billions.

-I get it, you aren’t Amazon and you aren’t selling anything…but are you?
-Recruiting is absolutely about selling something and it is much harder to sell a job than a product.
-That’s why a marketing approach to recruiting is rarely effective and it’s the same reason that barriers such as a registration process will hurt your recruiting.
+I get it, you aren’t Amazon, and you aren’t selling anything…but are you?
+Police Recruiting is absolutely about selling something, and it is much harder to sell a job than a product.
+That’s why a marketing approach to police recruiting is rarely effective, and it’s the same reason barriers, such as a registration process, hurt your recruiting efforts.

-Our data tells us that agencies that require a candidate to register an account prior to application, will lose approximately 40% of those candidates.
+Our data shows that agencies that require candidates to register an account before applying will lose approximately 40% of those candidates.
 If the goal is to become fully staffed, this cannot occur.

-In addition to creating an unnecessary barrier and reducing applicants, this one process also hurts the agency in other ways.
+In addition to creating an unnecessary barrier and reducing the number of applicants, this one process also harms the agency in other ways.

-- Every aspect of the recruiting process reflects the agency culture.
-If a candidate isn’t happy about having to register or the process is too complex, they may assume that the agency is bureaucratic or difficult to work in.
+- Every aspect of the police recruiting process reflects the agency culture.
+If a candidate isn’t happy about having to register or if the process is too complex, they may assume that the agency is bureaucratic or difficult to work with.

-- There are two types of potential applicants.
-Those with the intent to work in the industry and those we call passive job seekers.
-Passive job seekers are why agencies hire us to partner with them and if you can acquire those, you will be fully staffed.
-But, passive job seekers must be motivated to apply and continue through the hiring process and any barriers to that process will make recruiting much more difficult.
+- There are two types of police recruiting applications.
+Those with the intent to work in the industry, and those we call passive job seekers.
+Passive job seekers are why agencies hire us to partner with them, and if you can acquire those, you will be fully staffed.
+But, passive job seekers must be motivated to apply and continue through the hiring process, and any barriers to that process will make recruiting much more difficult.

-- Barriers such as a registration requirement will also disproportionately affect underrepresented groups who are already hesitant about entering the first responder industry.
-Any agency that wants to seek a more diverse candidate pool (and they should), must seriously consider simplifying the overall process.
+- Barriers, such as registration requirements, will also disproportionately affect underrepresented groups who are already hesitant to enter the first responder industry.
+Any agency that wants to seek a more diverse candidate pool (and they should) must seriously consider simplifying the overall process.

 Set Up For Failure